NexPlayer/Android-SDK/advanced.md

 This method gets the text outline style to be used to display timed text (TTML) in text outline.

-It corresponds to thetts:textOutlineattribute and is returned as a TTML\_TextOutlineStyleLength object including the color, outline thickness, and blur radius if present.
+It corresponds to the `tts:textOutline` attribute and is returned as a TTML\_TextOutlineStyleLength object including the color, outline thickness, and blur radius if present.

 **Returns**